Mom Drags Kid On Leash, Gets What She Deserves

 I can’t believe how Henderson concludes his horror story of a blog post.
 He asks readers this question: “If the child was acting out, do the ends justify the means?”
 As a father, I can’t imagine a universe where such treatment of a child – or even a dog – is justified.
 If a parent hasn’t learned how to control their own anger and think that an evil child is attempting to persecute them for trying to find a little “me” time at the story, then that parent needs a lot of help.

 Still need that money for a copy of “The Science of Parenting?”
-Apply here!
+Get started here!

 (DISCLAIMER: If you care about children, you may find this video to be disturbing)